This post may contain affiliate links. Please read my disclosure policy.

-Be sure to flatten your chicken breasts to ensure quick and thorough cooking.
+Flatten your chicken breasts to ensure quick and thorough cooking or use cutlets.

 Let’s be cooking friends!
 If you make our recipe please feel free to leave a comment on this post.
 I’m sure your experience and insights will help all our readers, and it helps me too.
 Also, if you’re on Pinterest feel free to leave a comment and photo there if you have one!
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!!

 PRINT THE RECIPE!